qteatime/kate/_sources/design/kernel/K0001-capabilities.rst.txt

 This reason is never shown to the user *for risk assessment decision*, because malicious cartridges could literally write anything there and mislead users regarding what risks they'd be taking.
-Rather, it's used for store reviews and additional clarification for the user *after being informed of all risks*.
+Rather, it's used for catalog reviews and additional clarification for the user *after being informed of all risks*.

 Additionally, capabilities have an associated "risk category".
 This is